Teradata/covalent/src/platform/json-formatter/README.md

 `td-json-formatter` renders a javascript object in Json format the same way the chrome/firefox console would render it using `console.log()`.

+Hovering on nodes will bring out a preview tooltip of the first 5 objects/properties of the node.

 The tree is collapsable/expandable so you can navigate through its nodes.

 ## API Summary